Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + After you've recieved your first set of Dark Seducer/Golden Saint armor, you can buy additional sets that will match your current level from Cutter and Dumag gro-Bonk, respectively
 	After you've finished the SI questline, the opposite armor will be available for purchase as well
 + You can donate a not-so-small sum at the Arcane University which will unlock Spellmaking and Enchanting at each guild hall without being a member.
 Progressing the MG questline will make the unlock cheaper for each completed quest (recommendations don't count).
 Once it's done, talk to different people in the guild halls to find the ones that offer this service
-+ If you activate your horse while sneaking, you now get a menut hat allows you to:
-    Make the horse follow you
-    Make the horse wait at the current location Release horse controls
-    Open saddle bags
-    THIS IS NOT FINAL, I need to test if the variable index mismatch is a problem, if it is, it will be removed again.
-+ Follow will work, even if you mount a different horse afterwards.
-The commanded horse will keep following you.
-+ Wait will work, even if you mount a different horse afterwards.
-The commanded horse will not return to stable.
-+ The saddle bags have no carry limit.

 == Crafting ==